diogorangel/diogorangel/README.md

 ### Hi 👋
-As a seasoned Software Enginner specializing in Sofware Engineering and Test Engineering, I excel at developing and implementing robust test automation frameworks to ensure the reliability, security, and user-friendliness of web, mobile, and API solutions.
-My expertise spans a variety of technologies, including Java, Python, JavaScript, TypeScript, Playwright,, Robot Framework, Selenium, Cucumber, and SQL, and I am adept at applying agile methodologies to streamline the development lifecycle.
+As a seasoned Software Enginner specializing in Sofware Engineering and Test Engineering, I excel at developing and implementing robust test automation frameworks to ensure the reliability, security, and user-friendliness of web, mobile, and API solutions.for clients of high income and performance.
-I have a proven track record of working with major banking clients, delivering critical software that meets stringent quality standards.
-My passion for technology extends beyond my core role, as I continuously expand my knowledge through certifications in machine learning, IoT, and cybersecurity.
-With an MBA in Agile Management and Post-graduation in Sofware Enginner, I bring a strategic perspective to my work, focused on optimizing processes and driving team success.
-My diverse background, including experience as a Support Analyst and a foundation in music and web development, provides me with a unique analytical and creative problem-solving approach.
-I am driven to become a leader and expert in the field of software engineering and test automation, dedicated to building high-impact, scalable solutions.

 ### 🛠️ Commits Snake
 <div>